sophongo/sophdoc/docs/en/end-user/insight/quickstart/install/index.md

    according to the size of the cluster created or integrated.
 Please refer to [Prometheus resource planning](../res-plan/prometheus-res.md).

-2. As the metric data from multiple clusters is stored centrally, AI platform platform administrators need to adjust the disk space of __vmstorage__ based on the cluster size.
+2. As the metric data from multiple clusters is stored centrally, AI platform administrators need to adjust the disk space of __vmstorage__ based on the cluster size.
    Please refer to [vmstorage disk capacity planning](../res-plan/vms-res-plan.md).